FamilySearch/GEDCOM.io/_pages/community.md

 Most of the work of developing and refining the standard is done between those meetings, either by individuals or project teams.
 That work consists of identifying issues, proposing changes, and converting those change proposals into pull requests.
-The weekly steering committee meetings primarily discuss the issues and pull requests resulting from that project team and individual work.
+The weekly steering committee meetings primarily discuss the issues and pull requests resulting from that project team or individual work.

 When the current steering committee notices that someone not on the committee is making consistent helpful contributions spanning several areas of the specification over an extended time, they invite that person to join the steering committee.